 How does a short sale or foreclosure affect my ability to buy another house?

 NOTE: Your own situation is unique.
-Your house, your loan(s), and your personal and financial situation each all a critical role in determining the right course for you as you seek to minimize or eliminate your liability and stress while extricating yourself from your financially distressed property.
+Your house, your loan(s), and your personal and financial situation each play a critical role in determining the right course for you as you seek to minimize or eliminate your liability and stress while extricating yourself from your financially distressed property.
 Because of that, you should consider consulting with an attorney to help determine whether a short sale, foreclosure, or other possible approach might be right for you.
 This article is for informational purposes only and is not intended to provide legal advice.
 To discuss your specific situation, please contact our team.

 RCW 61.24.100.
 There are exceptions, including where the homeowner has committed “waste” of the property.